YAML Builder

 For instructions on uploading, read Creating Mapping Configurations.

-Study Design Structure
+Mapping & Study Design Structure

 Migration Vault identifies the structure of all study Forms in your CDMS Study Design.
 This includes Items, Item Groups, Events, Event Groups, and Log Events, and forms containing lab data.